- Essential Granada private tour

 Just a few metres away from the famous Alhambra, Granada keeps one of its stunning wonders – an oasis hidden away from the hustle and bustle of a capital city.
 This week, there has been a lot of talk about Carmen de los Mártires; an urban garden which boasts dreamlike landscapes, wonderful greenery, a unique environment and a spectacular view of the city.
 It’s a 19th century mansion surrounded by an oasis of plants, statues, grottos, waterfalls and even a lake, with a romantic tower and a bridge.
 It’s the ideal place for a stroll, to relax or even to feed the ducks and swans living there.

-If we look at the origins of both the place and its name, are also curious.
+If we look at the origins of both the place and its name, we find they are also curious.
 Throughout the centuries, these gardens have been dungeons, torture chambers, a chapel, a convent, an orchard and a palace.

-In the 11th century, as an extension of the Alfareros area, a compound for jousting and military tournaments was built on the Colina de Mauror hill.
-In addition, they stored supplies for the fortress that they had started to build on the nearby Colina de la Sabika, which would then grow to become what we know today as the Alhambra.
+In the 11th century, as an extension of the Alfareros area, a compound for jousting and military tournaments was built at the Mauror hill.
+In addition, they stored supplies for the fortress that they had started to build on the nearby Sabika Hill, which would then grow to become what we know today as the Alhambra.

-The house that can be visited today was built at the end of the 19th century by Don Carlos Calderón, who bought the land as a summer residence, which was reformed by a subsequent owner, Hubert Meermans.
+The house, that can be visited today, was built at the end of the 19th century by Don Carlos Calderón, who bought the land as a summer residence, which was reformed by a subsequent owner, Hubert Meermans.
 He designed the gardens, creating different styles: French, English and Spanish, with fountains, statues and grottos on different levels.
-After years of neglect and the looming threat of the construction of a hotel, they have restored the house and gardens to their former glory.
+After years of neglect and the looming threat of the construction of a hotel, the house and gardens have been restored to their former glory.
 Today, to the delight of locals and visitors alike, it is a public municipal area where weddings, celebrations or other events can also be hosted.